1.0 Prices and Fees

 Automation prices apply to each piece that is sorted under 235.6.0 into the corresponding qualifying groups:

-a.
-Groups of 150 or more pieces in 5-digit/scheme trays qualify for the 5-digit price.
+- Groups of 150 or more pieces in 5-digit/scheme trays qualify for the 5-digit price.
 Preparation to qualify for the 5-digit price is optional.
-Pieces placed in full 3-digit/scheme trays in lieu of 5-digit/scheme overflow trays under 235.6.5 are eligible for the 5-digit prices.
+Pieces placed in full AADC trays in lieu of 5-digit/scheme overflow trays under 235.6.5 are eligible for the 5-digit prices.

 To qualify for automation prices, addresses must be sufficiently complete to enable matching to the current USPS ZIP+4 Product when used with current CASS-certified address matching software.
 Standardized address elements are not required.
 Any barcode that appears on a mailpiece claimed at an automation price must be the correct barcode for the corresponding delivery address on the piece.